Martha Davis (musician): 1970–1980

 In 1971, while still residing in Berkeley, Davis joined The Warfield Foxes.
 Although Davis has been credited as being a founder, she was actually invited to sing for the band by her friend Lisa Brenneis.
 As a single mother, Davis would often bring her daughters with her to rehearsals.
-In 1973, Davis' father died due to an illness, and she relied on Janet for familial support.
+In 1973, Davis' father died due to an illness, and she relied on older sister Janet for familial support.

 By 1975, Davis had to leave behind her family and home in Berkeley so that The Warfield Foxes could try to launch their musical career in Los Angeles.
-The group's name slowly morphed into The Motels after being inspired by the motor inns that they passed along Santa Monica Boulevard.
+The group's name slowly morphed into the Motels after being inspired by the motor inns that they passed along Santa Monica Boulevard.
 However, the band encountered mixed success as it was a prerequisite that a band had to belong to a label in order for them to perform at music venues.
 The band resided in Echo Park, and Davis began her first significant romance since her marriage with bandmate Dean Chamberlain (guitarist).
-Their relationship dissipated by 1977 when Chamberlain left The Motels, and Davis used the breakup as the inspiration for her song "Total Control".
+Their relationship dissipated by 1977 when Chamberlain left the Motels, and Davis used the breakup as the inspiration for her song "Total Control".

 After changing band members in 1978, the lineup now included Davis (lead vocals, guitar), Jeff Jourard (guitarist), Marty Jourard (keyboards; saxophone), Michael Goodroe (bass) and Brian Glascock (drums).
-On May 12, 1979, The Motels finally signed with Capitol Records, and the group's first album Motels (1979; produced by John Carter) was released in the fall of the same year.
+On May 12, 1979, the Motels finally signed with Capitol Records, and the group's first album Motels (1979; produced by John Carter) was released in the fall of the same year.